 - Establishing Child-Friendly Spaces where children can be safe and play with friends; Starting June 7, World Vision is opening spaces for children and adolescents in three shelters in Escuintla, a community about 13 miles from the volcano.

 - Assessing damage and needs in communities where World Vision works

 - Coordinating its response with local and national disaster management authorities and other aid organizations

-We are distributing 30,000 boxes of medical supplies to shelters in Escuintla, Alotenango, and Yepocapa, including nebulizers for treating respiratory injuries from ash and gases, to be followed by more than 1,000 hygiene kits, as well as 200 school supplies kits for teachers and students.
+We distributed 30,000 boxes of medical supplies to shelters in Escuintla, Alotenango, and Yepocapa, including nebulizers for treating respiratory injuries from ash and gases.
+We also provided more than 1,000 hygiene kits, as well as 200 school supplies kits for teachers and students.

 Our staff in Guatemala plan to equip six schools in the affected area with emergency preparedness kits so they can be better prepared for future disasters.
 They also plan to train teachers in emergency and risk management and provide displaced families with water and food services through September 2019, as needed.